fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 The instructions below assume that the current working directory is the root of binaries folder (while using binary package), or component-samples/demo folder (while using source package).

-## Update credentials for components
+## Update Credentials for Components

-Use following command to generate the credentials and copy them for respective components.
+Use the following command to generate the credentials and copy them for the respective components.

 ```
 $ bash scripts/keys_gen.sh .